ysyk2021/how-to-improve-your-creativity-and-innovation-techniques-for-enhanced-idea-generation/src/chapter-5-2.md

-# Strategies for Prioritizing and Planning for Implementation

-## Introduction

 Generating creative and innovative ideas is just the beginning; turning those ideas into reality requires effective prioritization and thoughtful planning.
 In this chapter, we will explore strategies for prioritizing and planning the implementation of creative solutions, ensuring that valuable ideas are brought to fruition and contribute to personal and organizational growth.